|

 anything, whether it be a full meal or just a sip of water, take time

-to give a proper blessing.
-Developing this habit will help you avoid
+to give it a proper blessing.
+In this way, your food will participate with

 you really need the food or not.